ibm-cloud-solutions/hubot-ibmcloud-cognitive-ui/README.md

   <img src="/docs/images/BluemixCloudantLaunch.png" width="500">

   Click `Service Credentials` in the left panel.
-The values for `username` and `password` will map to several environment variables needed shortly.
+The values for `username`, `password`, and `host` will map to several environment variables needed shortly.

 2. UI can either be used to view a single database or multiple databases available in your Cloudant account.